yesadahmed/xrmtoolboxAddins/README.md

 See more info about CE WebAPI authentication methods. [here](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/developer/webapi/authenticate-web-api). <br/>
 For more help you can raise an issuse [here](https://github.com/yesadahmed/xrmtoolboxAddins/issues)<br/>

-For null objects in api/json the relevant CLI will be object.
+For null objects in api/json the relevant CLI will be object in c# class.

 Adnan Samuel